SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

    $ py -m pip install --user virtualenv
    ```

 2. We need to create a virtual environment for our project and actiavte the environment.
-This allows us to avoid any kind of potential dependecies related problems.
+This helps us to avoid any kind of potential dependency-related problems.

    ```bash
    $ py -m venv tgifhacks